Snagsvkrv/camunda-client/README.md

 We now have two callbacks and our worker will subscribe them the appropriate topic as seen in the BPMN model.
 We also reduce the `asyncResponseTimeout` of the worker to prevent already closed python clients to accidently fetch tasks.
 This is just a workaround for the sake of simplicity.
-It is recommended to actually wait for worker subscriptions to return before shutting down the whole process.
+It is recommended to actually wait for worker subscriptions to return (by awaiting `worker.cancel()`) before shutting down the whole process.

 In `number_check` and in `echo`, we see how to retrieve variables from the `ExternalTask` object `task`.
 In `number_check`, there is also shown how a `Variables` object is created, a value is assigned and how this object is passed as a **local** variables object.